 Austria chose to produce a series of coins illustrating flowers, architecture and famous people from its history.
 The designs were chosen by a national panel and public opinion poll.
 Austrian artist Josef Kaiser created the designs.
 This design features the Belvedere Palace, one of the most beautiful baroque palaces in Austria.
 It was here that the treaty re-establishing the sovereignty of Austria was signed in 1955, making its name synonymous with freedom.

 Belgium's euro coins were designed by Jan Alfons Keustermans, Director of the Municipal Academy of Fine Arts of Turnhout.
-There are two series of coins in circulation.
-Both are valid.
-The more recent design, shown here, shows King Albert II, the royal monogram and the year of issuance in the inner part of the coin.
+There are three series of coins in circulation.
+All are valid.

 The Government of Ireland decided on a single national design for all Irish coin denominations.
 They show the Celtic harp, a traditional symbol of Ireland, decorated with the year of issue and the inscription "Éire" − the Irish word for Ireland.
 The harp shown was designed by Jarlath Hayes.